Tejaswini-P-M/pagination-react-django/README.md

-here I implemented the paginatio
+here I implemented the pagination of list or table

 Pagination Logic